kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ## Summary

-The current Serverless API allows for limited ability to configure the generated functions subresources (deployment, build job).
-Additionally, it doesn't allow for separate configuration for build and functions resources except for memory/cpu resources.
+The current Serverless API allows for limited configuration of the generated Function's subresources (deployment, build job).
+Additionally, it doesn't allow for separate configuration for build and Function's resources except for memory/CPU resources.

 The current v1alpha2 Serverless API supports templating of Function's subresources _without_ the need to roll out a new API version.